jacksleight/statamic-bard-mutator/docs/mutators.md

 });
 ```

-You should add HTML mutators in a service provider's `boot()` method.
+You should add render HTML mutators in a service provider's `boot()` method.
 They can receive any of the following arguments which you can specify in any order:

 * **value (array):** The standard [HTML value](data-formats)
 * **data (object):** The raw [node and mark data](data-formats)